semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 @## Description

-**ProgressBar** is a component for displaying a long process, usually more than 5 seconds. _For example, collecting keywords or updating mentions._
+**ProgressBar** is a component for displaying the loading status of a long process, usually more than 5 seconds. _For example, collecting keywords or updating mentions._

 As a rule, the progress bar does not block working with the product.
 The exception is the first launch of the product when the data is partially displayed or not displayed at all.